huyrua/llama2-chat-w-pdfs/readme.md

 2. Text Chunking: The extracted text is divided into smaller chunks that can be processed effectively.
 The text chunks are then converted to vectors by [HuggingFaceEmbeddings](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.huggingface.HuggingFaceEmbeddings.html) using the model [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 The vectors are then stored in Pinecone vector database.

 3. Language Model: The application utilizes a language model to generate vector representations (embeddings) of the text chunks.
-In this sample I am using pre-downloaded Llama 2 13B chat model from [TheBloke/Llama-2-13B-chat-GGML](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML).
+In this sample I am using Llama 2 13B chat model from [TheBloke/Llama-2-13B-chat-GGML](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML).
 The model name is llama-2-13b-chat.ggmlv3.q5_1.bin.

 4. Similarity Matching: When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.